melty-land-nightmare/melty-land-nightmare/README.md

 im a minor, i dont mind suggestive/flirty jokes around me but if you're an adult, please dont do that to me, even as a joke. (applies to friends ^^) respect my boundaries guysss (and other people too!!)

-also no guys im not a yumeshipper i just really like that word and its meaning lol, but i think most of yall are cool tho >>
+also no guys im not a yumeshipper but i think most of yall are cool tho >>
 </div>